siddharthumakarthikeyan/Cable-Driven-Parallel-Manipulator/README.md

 - `--dt 0.02`      Control time step [s]
 - `--duration 20`  Simulation duration [s]

-### Cinematic Video Export

-- Use `--save-anim` to export high-quality MP4 videos of each trajectory.

 ## Academic License & Citation

 This software is provided under an **Academic License**.
 Commercial use is strictly prohibited.